kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/shared-vs-per-sinal-type-collector/README.md

 The decision of whether to share the collector for all signal types or to keep them separate comes down to the question of scaling.
 In practice, each type may have different scaling needs and require different scaling strategies:

-* Since we don't yet know enough about our users' telemetry data trends, having separate collectors would give us more flexibility in the future.
+* Since we don't know enough about our users' telemetry data trends yet, having separate collectors would give us more flexibility in the future.
 * Push and pull gateways are scaled differently.
 The tracing collector will most likely remain a push gateway (stateless) that receives, filters, augments, and pushes race data to the configured backend.
 Such a gateway can easily scale horizontally by adding more replicas and balancing the load between them.
 Metrics collection is a bit more complicated, as we need to combine a push gateway with an OTLP receiver (stateless) and Prometheus scrapers (statefull).
 The scrapers do not scale horizontally and should be sharded.
 See more about [how to scale an OpenTelemetry collector] (https://opentelemetry.io/docs/collector/scaling/).
 * Workloads may generate different amounts of signals of different types.
 In this case, having separate collectors allows us to scale only what is needed.